Coopting CRISPR-Cas9 tools for targeting

 CRISPR-Cas9 tools are revolutionizing genome editing, but the easy genomic targeting of Cas9 also has great potential for non-editing applications.
 It is now common to read about use of recombinant dCas9 variants with inactivated nuclease activity.
 By conjugating dCas9 to other proteins, it is possible to create Cas9 transcription activators, repressors, or fluorescent tags that can be used to target sequences throughout the genome for purposes other than gene modification .
 The Ben-Gurion University (BGU) iGEM overgrad team used a variant of dCas9 conjugated with a VP64 transcription activator, derived from herpes simplex virus, to develop a cancer targeting system.

+The 2015 Ben Gurion University iGEM overgrad team.
 2015 was the third year that BGU participated in the International Genomic Engineering Machine (iGEM) competition.
 In two previous iGEM competitions, the BGU teams were mentored by Prof Smadar Cohen.
-This year Prof Cohen recruited Dr Efrat Forti and Dr Emil Ruvinov from her lab to assemble and advise the 2015 BGU team.
+In 2015, Prof Cohen recruited Dr Efrat Forti and Dr Emil Ruvinov from her lab to assemble and advise the team.
 In addition to these 2 advisors, the team was composed of 8 students from different departments, including MD-PhD student Shoham Rigbi.
-Dr Ruvinov, Dr Forti, and Shoham Rigbi talked with us about their Boomerang project.

 The Boomerang system